Totnes railway station: History

 On 1 January 1948 the Great Western Railway was nationalised to become the Western Region of British Railways.
-Passenger services to Ashburton were withdrawn on 3 November 1958 and the line closed entirely on 10 September 1962.
-A few months earlier, on 14 April 1962, a fire destroyed the main buildings situated on the westbound platform at Totnes.
+Passenger services to Ashburton were withdrawn on 3 November 1958 and that line closed entirely on 10 September 1962.
+A few months earlier, on 14 April 1962, a fire had destroyed the main buildings on the westbound platform at Totnes.
+A new building was provided but this was replaced by new facilities which opened on 21 October 1983.

 General goods traffic was withdrawn on 14 June 1965 although coal continued to be handled until 4 December 1967 and milk until 1980, from the dairy that incorporates the building intended for the atmospheric engines.